Debt Ratios for Home Lending

 Remember these are only guidelines.
 I would be thrilled to go over pre-qualification figures to help you determine how much you can afford.

-Best Capital Funding can answer questions about these ratios and many others.
-Give us a call at 800-506-0632.
+Kevin Walton at C2 Financial Corporation can answer questions about these ratios and many others.
+Give us a call at 800-506-0632 ext.0